vanzasetia/personal-website/README.md

 A minimal website that is built with [Eleventy](https://11ty.dev/).

-I use Windows Terminal with Command Prompt to develop the website.
+I use Windows Terminal with Command Prompt in Windows 10 to develop the website.
 The source code works well if you have the same environment as I do.
 If you are in a different environment, you may need to adjust something.
-(I am neither endorsing Windows Terminal nor Command Prompt.)
+(I am neither endorsing Windows Terminal nor Command Prompt nor Windows 10.)

 ## Setup